-Guiding principles, the seven Rs Receive

-- · Listen to what is being said, without displaying shock or disbelief - Accept what is said and take it seriously - Make a note of what has been said as soon as practicable

-Reassure
+Guiding principles for staff:

-- Reassure the pupil, but only so far as is honest and reliable - Don't make promises you may not be able to keep e.g. 'I'll stay with you' or 'everything will be alright now' or 'I'll keep this confidential' - Do reassure e.g. you could say: 'I believe you', 'I am glad you came to me', 'I am sorry this has happened', 'We are going to do something together to get help'
+- Listen to what is being said, without displaying shock or disbelief or asking child to repeat anything unnecessarily - Accept what is said and take it seriously - Make a note of exactly what has been said as soon as practicable - Don't make promises you may not be able to keep e.g. 'I'll stay with you' or 'everything will be alright now' or 'I'll keep this confidential' - Do reassure the pupil e.g. you could say: 'I am glad you felt able to say this", "I will speak to someone who will know what to do next", "I know you might be feeling upset but there are people trained to know what to do to help you next", " x is trained to help pupils who need it I'm going to go and speak to x as they will know what we should do now" - Be clear about who any disclosure or allegation is being made against. - Do not ask 'leading' questions i.e. 'did x touch your private parts?' or 'did x hurt you?'

-Respond

-- Respond to the pupil only as far as is necessary for you to establish whether or not you need to refer this matter, but do not interrogate for full details - Do not ask 'leading' questions i.e. 'did he touch your private parts?' or 'did she hurt you?'
 Such questions may invalidate your evidence (and the child's) in any later prosecution in court - Do not criticise the alleged perpetrator; the pupil may care about him/her, and reconciliation may be possible - Do not ask the pupil to repeat it all for another member of staff.
 Explain what you have to do next and whom you have to talk to.
-Reassure the pupil that it will be a senior member of staff

-Report

-- Share concerns with the designated safeguarding lead as soon as possible - If you are not able to contact your designated safeguarding lead, and the child is at risk of immediate harm, contact the children's services department directly - If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration.
+Reassure the pupil that it will be a senior member of staff - DO share concerns with the designated safeguarding lead as soon as possible - Confidentiality is essential.
+Share your knowledge only with appropriate professional colleagues - If you are not able to contact your designated safeguarding lead, and the child is at risk of immediate harm, contact the children's services department/ police directly, recording decisions for doing so.

-Record
+- If you are dissatisfied with the level of response you receive following your concerns, you should press for re-consideration indicating why you feel decisions have not been made in the best interests of a child if this is the case.
+Ensure that all known information, including contextual information has been shared for assessment of the information to be made.
+First raise with the professional whose response you are dissatisfied with, then if still dissatisfied their manager, and upwards through line management. - Ensure that you consider if you need some time to process what you have heard to ensure you look after your own mental health and well-being, and our DSL will ensure that staff are offered support and time to manage their emotions when having received information from a child. - If the allegation is regarding peer on peer abuse it is important to note who was present, if anyone, if the incident/s were in person/ reported to them or online.
+Using the same questions as for disclosure a record should be made and then an investigation into the allegation undertaken.
+All incidents should be taken seriously, assessed from the effect on both parties and others and consideration should also be given if staff were present if they followed the expectations communicated or the code of conduct.

+Helpful notes: